Social Security Agreement between Australia and Slovenia - Frequently Asked Questions

 The rates of Australian pension payable outside of Australia is affected by two things: the length of Australian working life residence , and the amount of income and assets in excess of specified limits.

 Australian pensions paid overseas are paid at a proportional rate reflecting the length of residence in Australia.
-A person with 25 years residence in Australia during working life (between 16 and Age Pension age) could be paid a full Age or Disability Support Pension (subject to the means test).
-With less than 25 years, the rate is worked out on a proportional basis.
-For example, a person with 20 years Australian working life residence would receive 20/25ths (or 80%) of an Australian pension.
+For claims made since 1 July 2014, a person with 35 years residence in Australia during working life (between age 16 and Age Pension age) could be paid a full Age or Disability Support Pension (subject to the means test).
+With less than 35 years, the rate is worked out on a proportional basis.
+For example, a person with 20 years Australian working life residence would receive 20/35ths (or 57%) of an Australian pension.

-The income and assets tests also apply, so that a person with 25 years of working life residence in Australia could still receive only a part pension if their income or assets exceed the allowable limits.
-Centrelink has more information abut the current income and assets test.
+The income and assets tests also apply, so that a person with 35 years of working life residence in Australia could still receive only a part pension if their income or assets exceed the allowable limits.
+The Department of Human Services website has more information about the current income and assets test.

 Australian pension for a person living in Australia